ksdavidc/kyoto-lesson.github.io/junior_coders/monday_pm/a_mon0500pm.md

 ![alt-text](images/2020-04-20/yesFairy.jpg "Hover text")
 7. Then Sends a New  RED Message (remember to connect it!)
 ![alt-text](images/2020-04-20/sendRedMessage.jpg "Hover text")
 7. Fairy receives the red message.
 Says something.
-Then she continues by sending a YELLOW message back to froggie (connect it).
+Then she continues by sending a YELLOW message back to Froggie (connect it).
 ![alt-text](images/2020-04-20/thisIsNotAForest.jpg "Hover text")

 ### The KEYS to Messages